sarmini1/mastermind/README.md

 Creating the Database Tables
 ============================

-From the top-level directory, enter ipython and run the main app.py file with:
+From the top-level directory, enter ipython (type `ipython` in the terminal) and run the main app.py file with:

 - `%run app.py`